New FAA Advisory Circular on the process for applying for a FRIA

 In its advice document, Advisory Circular 91-57C, the FAA offers applicants a full list of suggested safety principles that they may consider in their application.

-Through the website known as DroneZone, organizations that adhere to the criteria of a community-based organization can submit an application to the FAA for approval.
+Through the website known as DroneZone, organizations that adhere to the legal criteria of a community-based organization can submit an application to the FAA for approval.

 The amended advice now includes information on how to apply for recreational flying fixed sites and criteria for educational usage and holding sponsored events.